-To contain the men DeSoto moved them north and west from the battle ground, I away from the nearby Alabama River, to a place where scouts found the creeks flowing northwest just ten miles from the fort near today's Thomaston.
-That kept the men from following creek beds to the river, and, thereby, to their only escape route.
-Wounded and dead natives were found "in the huts and by the roads" during their four-week recovery while DeSoto led them farther north and west; downstream, to the troops way of thinking.
-None of them had a clue what DeSoto was up to.
+To contain the men DeSoto moved them north and west from the battle ground, I away from the nearby Alabama River, to a place where scouts found the creeks flowing northwest just ten miles from the fortress near today's Thomaston.
+That kept the men from following creek beds to the Alabama River, and, thereby, to their only escape route.
+Wounded and dead natives were found "in the huts and by the roads" during their four-week recovery while DeSoto led north and west; downstream, to the troops way of thinking.
+None of them had a clue what he was up to.

 CENTRAL ALABAMA POSTSCRIPT

 Twenty years after DeSoto's visit, five survivors of his expedition returned to Mabila in an attempt to settle that land with Tristan de Luna.
 Luna, who had been told of the bountiful Mabila Province, its proximity to the sea, and the safe winter anchorage at Prairie Bluff, brought settlers to the place where DeSoto was defeated.
 To entice those settlers, who were well aware of DeSoto's losses at the legionary Mabila, Luna called that place "Nanapacana."
 In Spanish vernacular that name means "nothing but pecans:" the fruit and wood which was the only "treasure" brought from La Florida to Spain by DeSoto's ill-fated conquistadors.
 Everyone in Spain knew that.
 That name was magic for enticing New World settlers.

 The Final Report of the "Official" DeSoto Commission